 This post originally appeared in my weekly newsletter – a Sunday morning email that shares mindful moments, health tips, and interesting news to make you smile.
 Sign up to receive yours, and be sure to share with a friend!

-Think of a stressful situation from the last week.
-What was the source of the stress?
-Was it the actual situation or your assessment of the situation?
-What would the situation have been without that stress-filled assessment?
-You can share your experience in the comments below or with other members of our Happy Healthy Human community in our private Facebook group.
+Do a favor for your fellow humankind and do something to bring more love and kindness into the world today.
+Share what you did to spread the love by commenting below or sharing your experience with other members of our Happy Healthy Human community our private Facebook group.
 Your experience might bring you or someone else exactly the inspiration needed to take the next step.
 Thank you for sharing!

 Samantha Attard, PhD, is the founder of Happy Healthy Human.
 Sam is a performance coach, yoga instructor, and makes delicious snacks to help you eat with intention.
 Learn more here.